-My group focuses on understanding the cellular and molecular mechanisms that promote cancer cell plasticity and adaptation in the metastatic niche.
-By using dynamic analyses of the tumour microenvironment and metastatic niche in human samples and preclinical models, in conjunction with single cell-omics, spatial proteomics and sophisticated computational analyses, we aim to achieve a systems-level understanding of the molecular circuits and cellular crosstalk driving metastasis.
+We are interested in understanding the cellular and molecular mechanisms that promote cancer cell plasticity and adaptation of tumour cells in metastatic niches and under therapeutic pressure.
+By using dynamic analyses of the tumour microenvironment and metastatic niche in human samples and preclinical models, in conjunction with single-cell omics, imaging and computational analyses, we aim to achieve a systems-level understanding of the molecular circuits and cellular crosstalk driving metastasis and therapy resistance.

-Our overarching goal is to identify key targets that drive metastasis formation and find potential therapeutic strategies that disrupt crucial tumour-microenvironment interactions.
+Our overarching goal is to identify key targets that drive metastasis formation and therapy resistance and find potential therapeutic strategies that disrupt crucial tumour-microenvironment interactions.

 scMoMaT jointly performs single cell mosaic integration and multi-modal bio-marker detection Zhang Z, Sun H, Mariappan R et al. Nature Communications (2023) 14(7)